Fabio-A-Sa/Y4S2-GestaoEmpresasEmpreendorismo/Project/Case1/Notes.md

 ### Order Fulfillment

-The product picking time for each employee was controlled by the system to stay < 3 minutes.
+The product picking time for each employee was controlled by the system to stay less than 3 minutes.
 Transportation for the store warehouse and final package must be done under 3 minutes each as well.
 To ensure delivery in 30 min the delivery man has 21 minutes to do the job.